Tom-Nagy/salesforce-app/README.md

 Save the files and right-click on the ```lwc``` folder and select ```SFDX: Deploy Source to Org```.

-## Create an App and deploy your LWC
+## Create an App, a Page and deploy your LWC

 ### Create a lightning App